Richie Hayward

-Richard "Richie" Hayward (February 6, 1946 – August 12, 2010) was an American drummer best known as a founding member and drummer in the band Little Feat.
+Richard Hayward (February 6, 1946 – August 12, 2010) was an American drummer best known as a founding member and drummer in the band Little Feat.
 He performed with several bands and worked as a session player.
 Hayward also joined with friends in some small acting roles on television, which included an episode of F Troop.

 Career

 Hayward first appeared to the public as a member of a band based in Southern California.
 Before he joined Little Feat he was a member of the groups The Fraternity of Man, and then The Factory, which was where he met the frontman of the band, Lowell George.
 The Factory portrayed an anachronistic Beatlesque band, the Bedbugs, on the February 9, 1967, episode of the sitcom F Troop.